ESIF ESF delivery programme

 You can find out more here.

 The NLCF programmes support those unemployed individuals who are furthest from the job market and most at risk of social exclusion through a variety of specialist support including confidence building, coaching, personal development, training and jobsearch.
-The three prime providers delivering the programme across the region are Steps to Work, Ixion and Business Enterprise Support.
+The three prime providers delivering the programme across the region are Steps to Work, Ixion Holdings Ltd. and Business Enterprise Support.

 The ESFA programmes provide a wide range of support from engagement and outreach activities to higher level skills development, these are delivered across the region through four prime providers; Skills Training UK offer support to individuals who are NEET, Peopleplus offer support to unemployed individuals, The Community Foundation for Staffordshire provide community grants to organisations moving people closer to the labour market and Serco offer skills support to both employed individuals and those who are under threat of redundancy.

-The Skills Hub Brokerage Service within the Skills Hub will provide key services in relation to ensuring that employers are supported to access relevant skills support/workforce development activities.
+The Skills Hub Brokerage Service within the Skills Hub provides key services in relation to ensuring that employers are supported to access relevant skills support/workforce development activities.
 This includes the identification of skills gaps to better position these businesses to diversify into new markets, adopt new technologies, and create more jobs.

 - The projects received funding from the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
 The Department for Work and Pensions is the Managing Authority for the England European Social Fund programme.
 Established by the European Union, the European Social Fund helps local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regenerations.
 For more information visit https://www.gov.uk/european-growth-funding.